Auto Insurance in Estero, FL

-We’ve all seen the commercials about how “you can save thousands” on your Auto Insurance.
-While this is true, most companies don’t tell you that those savings often come at the sacrifice of accepting less coverage.
+We have all seen the commercials about how you can “save thousands” on your auto Insurance.
+While this is true, most companies do not tell you that those savings often come at the sacrifice of accepting less coverage.

 How do you make sure you and your family are properly protected without spending more than you should?
 That’s a great question.
-The answer starts at East & Greenwell.
-We will always look out for your best interests.
-Our efforts start with our insurance experts scouting out the coverage you want at the best value we can find.
+The answer starts at East & Greenwell, where we will always look out for your best interests.
+Our efforts begin with our insurance agents in Naples, FL, scouting out the coverage you need at the best value we can find.
 Whether you are in Fort Myers, Naples, Estero, Bonita Springs, or elsewhere in Florida’s beautiful state, you can count on us to have you covered when something happens.

-Below, you’ll find a list of options available with our Florida Auto Insurance policies, along with what they can do for you:
+Below, you will find a list of options available with our Florida auto insurance policies, along with what they can do for you:

 - Bodily Injury Liability: Did someone else get injured while you were operating an automobile?
-This option covers injuries incurred by others in an accident you caused.
+This option for personal liability insurance in Florida will cover injuries incurred by others in an accident you caused.

 - Medical or Personal Injury Protection: If you get into an automobile accident while driving, this option will cover treatment for you and any passengers who were riding with you in your automobile.